projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

    :align: center
    :name: ioc-wakeup-flow

-   IOC Mediator - Wakeup reason flow
+   IOC Mediator - Wakeup Reason Flow

 Bit 23 is for the SoC wakeup indicator and should not be forwarded directly because every VM has a different heartbeat status.